 The final approach to Rummel Lake is over a shallow ridge and is very similar to, but shorter than, the approach to nearby Chester Lake.

-I consider snowshoeing to Rummel Pass, 3 KM (1.9 miles) further, but the trail is sketchy and the view into the valley beyond will be heavily compromised by falling snow.
+Consideration is given to snowshoeing further to Rummel Pass, only 3 KM (1⅞ miles) further, but the trail is sketchy and the view into the valley beyond will be heavily compromised by falling snow.

 Two young ladies, having lunch in the shelter of evergreens near lakeshore, kindly take my photo with one of Galatea's outliers in the background on the far side of Rummel Lake.

-The large group, guided by the Calgary Outdoor Centre, arrives about 20 minutes later as I enjoy lunch in the shelter of nearby forest.
+The large group, guided by the Calgary Outdoor Centre, arrives about 20 minutes later while lunch is being enjoyed in the shelter of nearby forest.

-There are excellent, snow-diminished views to the other side of Spray Lakes Valley and to the south end of the frozen Spray Lakes Reservoir.
+There are excellent but snow-diminished views to the other side of Spray Lakes Valley and to the south end of the frozen Spray Lakes Reservoir.